wednesday-solutions/ecs-signoz/README.md

   - #### localImageName
     name of the local sidecar-otel image we will be creating
 - ### serviceNames
-  name of the variouse signoz service we will be  deploying to aws ecs fargate
+  name of the variouse SigNoz service we will be  deploying to aws ecs fargate
   - ####  otel
-    name of the signoz otel collector service
+    name of the SigNoz otel collector service
   - ####  query
-    name of the signoz query service
+    name of the SigNoz query service
   - ####  alert
-    name of the signoz alert service
+    name of the SigNoz alert service
   - ####  frontend
-    name of the sinoz frontend service
+    name of the SigNoz frontend service

-* **clickhouse-host-name** - In case you are using a managed clickhouse service or your own cluter add the host of one of the clickhouse shards of your cluster.
-If you have not deployed a clickhouse cluster, `make deploy` will create one for you using cloudformation and add it iniline.
-* **fluentbit-repo-name** - To send our logs from the application to signoz we will have to create or own custom fluentbit image, this will be the name of your respository in aws ecr which `make deploy` will create for you.

-* **otel-service-endpoint** - Our internal service endpoint of our signoz otel collector, all the servicess we are going to deploy will need to send the open telemetry data to this endpoint. `make deploy` will add this value to the  signoz-ecs-config.yml file

 ---